jimohsegun1/jimohsegun1/README.md

 - **Machine Learning:** Data Preprocessing, Model Training, Python (Pandas, Scikit-learn)

 ## 🌟 Projects Highlights
-- **Paystride Web App:** A barcode scanning and online payment solution for reducing long queues in stores.
 - **Medicare Web App:** A platform for doctors’ appointments integrated with **Stripe payment gateway**.
 - **E-commerce Application:** Built an end-to-end online store with dynamic cart functionality and admin management.

-## 🌍 What I’m Working On
-- Enhancing the UI of my React.js projects to ensure cross-platform responsiveness.
-- Developing a machine learning project to address specific challenges.

 ## 🤝 Let’s Collaborate!
 I am open to collaborating on impactful open-source projects, startups, and innovative ideas in **web development** and **AI/ML applications**.